matthijscox/Blog/pages/2022-07-30-embedding.md

 ```

 To print the error type and message, you will have to use functions directly from the Julia runtime.
 We did not yet find a nice and easy way to convert the Julia exception into a c++ exception.

+## Conclusion

+Embedding in c/c++ is non-trivial.
+If you can avoid embedding Julia and using c-native interface in your project, then I advise you to avoid it.
+For example setup a server with a REST API or something similar.
+If you have to embed and don't care too much about performance and want to send complex nested structures with variable-sized arrays, then consider using a simpler interface, like (de)serialize to JSON via a Cstring or something.
+In the special case that you really need to send native c types to c/c++ then you can use what I wrote in this blog post.
+I do not guarantee all my examples are safe and robust, this simple tutorial is far from complete.
+If you have to embed with native c-types, try to keep the interface types as simple as possible.
+Good luck!

 ## Acknowledgements